Lemon2311/Human_Detection_Model/README.md

 ## TensorFlow Integration

-- Leverages the TensorFlow library for implementing the Convolutional Neural Network (CNN).
+- Leverages the TensorFlow library for implementing a Convolutional Neural Network (CNN).
 - Utilizes TensorFlow's high-level Keras API for building and training neural networks.
 - Compiles the model using the Adam optimizer and categorical cross-entropy loss function.